Category

 BP: Jun Maeda (19 Business Production Bureau)

-"MY JAPAN RAILWAY" won Grand Prix awards at major competitions held from 2023 to 2024, including Cannes Lions.
+"MY JAPAN RAILWAY" won Grand Prix awards one after another at major awards held from 2023 to 2024, including the Cannes Lions.

 Awards where it won a Grand Prix (or equivalent):